Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 2. Get involved in defining qualitative community labeling efforts.
 Commonly understood qualitative, semantic codes for specific rules, offenses, governance methods, and other things can go a long way in reducing the human cost of understanding how servers align in their philosophies and why a post might have been flagged.

-3. To help in keeping context about things that happened or things that are happening, notes and labels for everything, even some things you don't think need them.
+3. Having the ability to add notes and labels for *everything* (even things you don't think need them) and the ability to query those, would go a long way in helping both keep context across time into the future and provide ways to understand trends for what's happening now.

   Notes can be aggregatable text fields similar to comments, about some ... thing, such as a post, a flag activity, a user account, a block action, a blocklist entry, etc. It should be easy to get notes for things related to a thing you're looking at.